adrianmnh/courses/_tabs/datamodeling.md

 `PDM` - represents detailed technology with implementation concerns

 `tablename postfix id` to use as primary keys for erwin physical data model tables

+---

+# class 6

+## SDLC System development life cycle

+## MDLC Model development life cycle

+Difference between a course and a class

+Think of a `course` as a superclass, and a `class` is an instantiation of the class

+## Objective of Normalization

+## Database Anomalies

+## Dependencies

+**take notes on non identifying relationshipts PAGE 24**

+---

+## Validations in erwinDM

+---

+## Keys

+identifying relationships, strong standing tables,

+`Look at MongoDB NO SQL database image`

+# Identifying(Relationships to tables with foreign keys from self standing entity tables) vs Non Identifying relationships